What is a Film Society?

 Where the Films Come From

 In putting together the annual programme every effort is made to encompass as wide a spectrum of film-making styles, subjects and nationalities as possible.
-One particular strand in the programming is to identify a season of films that hopefully will attract funding support from Creative New Zealand.
+One particular strand in the programming is to identify a season of films that hopefully will attract funding support.
 This requires a case to be made - supported by letters commending the projected programme.
 But finally the choice comes down to the simplest of considerations: every effort is made to find out what is available and the best of what is found is programmed.

 Considering the difficulties involved the Federation has been surprisingly and consistently successful in assembling strong programmes over the years.
 The number of major titles which have fallen through the nets of commercial distribution and into the Film Society, is gratifying.
 All of these films have enjoyed commercial success almost everywhere else in the English speaking world.
 Yet, for many years the only way to see them in New Zealand was to join the Film Society.
 Clearly the primary aim of Film Society exhibition - to supplement the choice of films available to the New Zealand film goer - is still a valid one.